Jenny Campbell to leave Dragons’ Den

 The BBC haven’t announced Campbell’s successor, but say casting for series 17 of the show will take place ahead of filming this spring.

-Dragons Deborah Meaden, Peter Jones, Touker Suleyman, Tej Lalvani are expected to return to the Den when the new series airs later this year.
+Dragons Deborah Meaden, Peter Jones, Touker Suleyman and Tej Lalvani are expected to return to the Den when the new series airs later this year.